AdobeDocs/commerce-admin.en/help/customers/guide-overview.md

 This guide is intended for administrators of Adobe Commerce and Magento Open Source.
 It provides detailed information about enabling this module, including configuration and management of its features.
 It assumes a basic understanding of the core [!DNL Commerce] configuration, and functionality.

-[!DNL Customers] has a main area for administrators:
+[!DNL Customers] has a main area for administrators to access the configuration UI and [!DNL Customers] management.

-- The Admin: Use this area to access the configuration UI and management.
+This guide covers All [!DNL Customers] configuration-specific tasks that are done in the Admin.

-This guide covers:
+>[!WARNING]

-- All Customers configuration-specific tasks that are done in the Admin.
+>

-It does not cover the core capabilities of Adobe Commerce and Magento Open Source.
+> It does not cover the core capabilities of Adobe Commerce and Magento Open Source.

 ## Additional documentation